ApprenticeAI/frapy/docs/topics/dynamic-content.rst

 Once you get the expected response, you can :ref:`extract the desired data from it <topics-handling-response-formats>`.

-You can reproduce any request with Scrapy.
+You can reproduce any request with Frapy.
 However, some times reproducing all necessary requests may not seem efficient in developer time.
 If that is your case, and crawling speed is not a major concern for you, you can alternatively consider :ref:`JavaScript pre-rendering <topics-javascript-rendering>`.